Table of Contents

 The only purpose of art is to make people think and feel.
 Without thinking and feeling life loses its real virtue.
 This is why in this course we concentrate on bringing out the thinkers and feelers in each one of us.

-Writing as Another Important Tool in Physical Theatre
+Writing as Another Important Tool

 To get into thinking exercises we also include a lot of writing in this course in physical theatre in Bangalore so that people can express what they are feeling and communicate them in a clear language using words.
 Sometimes the body can be evasive and misinterpreted but when it is combined with words, there is a clear and direct understanding of what wants to be communicated.